biocommons/hgvs/doc/faq.rst

 The short answer is: not much.

-The problem is that NCBI provides alignment data only for current transcripts against current assemblies.
-Historical data are not available.
-The Universal Transcript Archive (UTA) is essentially an archive of a series of snapshots beginning in 2014, sometimes with gaps.
-Any transcript that was obsoleted before UTA started, or existed only *between* UTA snapshots, will not exist in UTA.
+In order to project a variant between genomic and transcript coordinates, `hgvs` needs a sequence alignment.
+Sequence alignments are obtained from the Universal Transcript Archive (UTA), a compendium of transcripts and their genome alignments from multiple sources.
+Data are loaded from snapshots; the loading process is currently semi-automated and run irregularly.

+UTA loads only high-quality alignments exactly as provided by the data sources.
+If an alignment is not provided by a data source, or if it fails filters recommended by NCBI, it won't be in UTA (with a small number of exceptions).
+Importantly, NCBI provides alignment data only for current transcripts against current assemblies; historical data are not available.

+So, there are two common reasons that an alignment may not exist in
+UTA:

+* The transcript was obsoleted before UTA started in 2014, or existed only *between* UTA snapshots.

+* The transcript does not have any high-quality alignments.

 If an alignment for a particular transcript-reference sequence pair and for a particular alignment method are not available, an exception